peteroupc/peteroupc.github.io/graphics.md

 - videotex protocols before 1995[^18], and
 - the Game Boy Advance and Nintendo DS, both of which were released after 2000 but have relatively meager graphical ability.

-In addition, video-game graphics for personal digital assistants, graphical calculators, and cellular phones (generally those released before 2007) are within the spirit of this specification, up to the performance of consumer PCs released before 2000.[^19]
+In addition, video-game graphics for personal digital assistants, graphical calculators, learning toys, and cellular phones (generally those released before 2007) are within the spirit of this specification, up to the performance of consumer PCs released before 2000.[^19]

 Arcade games in scope range in year from 1971 &mdash; which saw the launch of the first arcade video game, _Computer Space_ &mdash; to 1999.
 But some arcade machines, such as SEGA Model 3 (1996) and SEGA NAOMI (1998), may have 3-D rendering capabilities beyond what is "classic" here.